When working with Python for AI software, you'll often encounter pip

 Common pip Commands

-Install a module
+Install a package

-- For example, installing
+- For example, to install

 requests

-- For example, installing
+- For example, to install

-Check installed modules
+Check installed packages

 pip list